 This annual seminar provides professors of philosophy, theology, ethics, and religious studies an overview of the history of the churches during the Holocaust, both inside and outside Nazi Germany, and the ways in which religious leaders of all faiths have addressed the Holocaust since 1945.
 Focusing on a particular theme or historical aspect in alternate years, each seminar includes special presentations by experts in the field; a review of curricular resources, new research, and publications; and an introduction to the Museum’s resources for scholars.

-The Mandel Center is now accepting applications for the 2014 Seminar, Moral Dilemmas and Moral Choice in the Holocaust: Dietrich Bonhoeffer and Pius XII as Case Studies in Religious Leadership.
-Learn more.
+The Mandel Center is no longer accepting applications for the 2014 Seminar, Moral Dilemmas and Moral Choice in the Holocaust: Dietrich Bonhoeffer and Pius XII as Case Studies in Religious Leadership.
+Read more about the 2014 seminar.
+If you would like to be notified of future seminars, please contact us by e-mail: firstname.lastname@example.org.

 2013: The Overlooked Revolution: The Shift in Catholic Teaching on the Jews since Vatican II